alifiroozi80/CKA/CKA/README.md

     name: jenkins
   ```

 * Apply this file.
-Based on your kubernetes version you should consider:
+Based on your Kubernetes version, you should consider:

-1) If your kubernetes version is before `1.24`, the ServiceAccount will automatically create a Token (`Secret`) for
+1) If your Kubernetes version is before `1.24`, the ServiceAccount will automatically create a Token (`Secret`) for
    you...
-   this means after running `kubectl describe serviceaccount jenkins` you should see a `Token`...
+   this means after running `kubectl describe serviceaccount jenkins`.
+You should see a **Token**...

-2) But if your kubernetes version is equal greater than `1.24`, you should do some extra steps:
+2) But if your Kubernetes version is equal greater than `1.24`, you should do some extra steps:

 * create a `Secret` manually for your ServiceAccount:
   ```yaml